Kohbukan Judo Club home The Kohbukan Judo Club

 Godan (5th Degree Black Belt) · Kodokan Judo

-He holds National C referee status and completed Level 2 NCCP in judo.
-He has been the dojoshu of the Kohbukan Judo Club since 1988 and the Director of the Kohbukan Shiai since 2000.
-A retired high school English teacher, he created an illustrated syllabus for the club.
-Dave and his partner, Paul Davidson competed at the Nationals in 2005 in both Nage no Kata and Goshin Jutsu coming third in each event.
-Outside judo, he builds boats, sails, windsurfs, and skis.
+He holds National B referee status and has completed Level 2 NCCP in Judo.
+He is also nationally qualified to judge Nage no Kata, Katame no Kata, Ju no Kata, Kime no Kata and Goshin Jutsu.
+He has been the dojoshu of the Kohbukan Judo Club since 1988 and a Director of the Kohbukan Shiai since 2000.
+He was on the Board of Directors for Judo Ontario from 2010–2015 as VP Competitions.
+A retired high school English teacher, he created an illustrated syllabus (five booklets) for the club and has written technical manuals for Ju no Kata, Goshin Jutsu and just completed one for Katame no Kata.

 Linda Majunke